 For 125 years Taranaki has maintained the rugby traditions associated with New Zealand’s rural hinterland.
 With tough, uncompromising forwards complemented by accurate kickers, the ‘Naki set the benchmark for provincial rugby during its heyday between the late 1950s and mid-1960s, when two tenures of the Ranfurly Shield yielded 28 successful defences.

 Though the Taranaki Rugby Football Union was not officially established until 1889, a team chosen from the clubs then in existence played as Egmont in 1885.
 Taranaki currently plays in the professional ITM Cup, which it won in 2014.
-Initially affiliated to the Hurricanes, in 2014 Taranaki joined Counties Manukau, Waikato, Thames Valley, Bay of Plenty and King Country, Taranaki is part of the Chiefs Super Rugby franchise.
+Initially affiliated to the Hurricanes, in 2014 Taranaki joined Counties Manukau, Waikato, Thames Valley, Bay of Plenty and King Country, Taranaki in the Chiefs Super Rugby franchise.

 Great moments in amber and black

 Following a brief dalliance with a ‘chocolate coloured’ jersey, Taranaki donned amber and black in 1892.
 In these famous colours the ‘Naki has won the Ranfurly Shield on five occasions.
 It has also won seven second division titles in the National Provincial Championship, more than any other team.

 Taranaki’s first Ranfurly Shield victory came in 1913 when Auckland was defeated 14–11.
 Six successful defences followed before a 12–6 loss to Wellington in September 1914.
 Taranaki did not taste shield success again until 1957.
 Shield holders Wellington were defeated in a ‘friendly’ match early in the season and confidence was high for the shield challenge scheduled for later in the season.
 Hopes appeared dashed when Otago defeated Wellington, but Otago accepted a special challenge by Taranaki.
 The match was played on 28 September, the last Saturday of the season, after King Country graciously gave up its scheduled fixture with Taranaki.
 Otago came to regret its generosity as Taranaki won 11–9.